mclift/unicorn-hat-dotnet/README.md

 hat.Off();
 ```

-Run the sample with the command, replacing /path/to/dotnet with the actual path to your .NET binary – you can find this by typing `which dotnet`:
+Run the sample with the following command, replacing /path/to/dotnet with the actual path to your .NET binary &ndash; you can find this by typing `which dotnet`:
 ```
 sudo -E /path/to/dotnet run
 ```